How to Create a Website with Jimdo

 Our templates are built to work for any kind of industry.
-In other words, there's no "restaurant" template or "dentist" template—you can use whichever template you like!
+In other words, there's no strictly "restaurant" template or "dentist" template - you can use whichever template you like!

 Remember that the template you choose will apply to every page of your website.
 This helps give you a consistent look and feel from page to page, which makes for a better user experience for your visitors.

-If you’re happy with the template you started with, go ahead and skip to the next section Add text, images, and more [anchor?].
-To see other template options, log in to your website and click on Templates in your Site Admin.
+If you're happy with the template you started with, go ahead and skip to the next section.
+To see other template options, log in to your website and click on Design > Templates in your Menu.
 This will open up the Templates Menu at the top of the screen.

 Your current template appears on the left.
 Scroll through the other template options and when you see one you like, select Preview.
 This will show you what your current website will look like using the new template.
 If you like what you see, click Save.
 If not, click Undo.